 Can pets eat Vanilla Bean?

-Vanilla beans are cured seed pods from tropical vanilla orchids and are sold whole, split, ground, or as paste for baking and dessert recipes.
-They are used in custards, ice cream, whipped cream, cakes, and syrups for coffee drinks.
-Plain bean material contributes aroma more than nutrition.
+Vanilla bean is not a useful treat; at most it should be a tiny incidental taste.
+Avoid sharing vanilla desserts and all extracts or flavor concentrates designed for baking.
+Vanilla beans are cured seed pods from tropical vanilla orchids, sold whole, split, ground, or as paste for baking and dessert recipes.
+Contributes aroma more than nutrition.
 Most foods made with vanilla bean also contain sugar, butter, cream, or chocolate.
-Vanilla bean paste and syrup products may include alcohol, sweeteners, and stabilizers.
-Dessert scraps such as frosting bowls or ice cream containers are common household exposure points.
-For pets, vanilla bean itself is not a useful treat and should only be a tiny incidental taste if exposure occurs.
-Avoid sharing vanilla desserts and avoid all extracts or flavor concentrates designed for baking.
+Paste and syrup products may include alcohol, sweeteners, and stabilizers.
 Whole pods are fibrous and may pass poorly if swallowed in large pieces.
-Scraped pods left on cutting boards can still hold sugary residue from recipes.
+Scraped pods can hold sugary baking residue.
 Discard used pods promptly after baking.

 V